 God of grace and mercy

-A God apparently willing to bless and be a personal friend of undeserving people.
+God is willing to bless and be a personal friend of undeserving people.

-All 3 of these patriarchs, Abraham, Isaac and Jacob, engaged in deception and lying.
+All 3 of these patriarchs, Abraham, Isaac, and Jacob, engaged in deception and lying.
 Abraham and Isaac lied about their wives when they were afraid that somebody might want their wives and be willing to kill to get them.
-So they’d say, “She’s my sister.”
+So they’d say, “She’s my sister”.
 (Which in Abraham’s case was half true, but still deceptive).
-And they about brought ruin on a couple kings because of those lies.
+And they almost brought ruin on a couple of kings because of those lies.

-It appears Jacob didn’t have much of a relationship with God at least for a while.
-When he was headed up to uncle Laban’s to get away from Esau who wanted to kill him, and laid down to sleep one night with a rock as his pillow, and had a dream of a latter connecting heaven and earth and the angels of God were ascending and descending on it, and the Lord stood at the top of it, and then the Lord said to Jacob, “I’m going to multiple your descendants like the dust of the earth and I’m going to give to them this land of Canaan.
-And I’m going to be with you on this journey and take care of you and one day bring you back to this land.”
+It appears Jacob didn’t have much of a relationship with God, at least for a while.
+When he was headed up to uncle Laban’s to get away from Esau, who wanted to kill him, and laid down to sleep one night with a rock as his pillow, he had a dream of a latter connecting heaven and earth, and the angels of God were ascending and descending on it, and the Lord stood at the top of it, and then the Lord said to Jacob, “I’m going to multiple your descendants like the dust of the earth and I’m going to give to them this land of Canaan.
+And I’m going to be with you on this journey and take care of you and one day bring you back to this land”.
 And he woke up and said, “Wow!
-God is in this place.”
+God is in this place”.
 And he marked the spot with the rock he’d used as a pillow.
 He set it up as pillar.
 And then listen to the vow Jacob made on that occasion.
-He said, “If God will be with me and will keep me on this journey that I take, and will give me food to eat and garments to wear, and I return to my father’s houses in safety, then the LORD will be my God… and of all that You give me I will surely give a tenth to You.”
-In other words, “God if you do this and this for me, then I’ll serve you.”
-Hmmm.
-Shouldn’t we serve God no matter what?
+He said, “If God will be with me and will keep me on this journey that I take, and will give me food to eat and garments to wear, and I return to my father’s houses in safety, then the LORD will be my God… and of all that You give me I will surely give a tenth to You”.
+In other words, “God if you do this and that for me, then I’ll serve you”.
+Hmmm, shouldn’t we serve God no matter what?
 Shouldn’t we, like Job, be willing to serve God for nothing?
 But Jacob wasn’t there yet.
 He wasn’t quite ready to surrender to the God of his father and grandfather.
 He would get there eventually.
 God would humble him.
 He would come back from uncle Laban’s 20 years later a changed man.
 When he comes back you read of him building altars and worshiping God and telling his family to put away all their foreign gods.
 But it took Jacob a while to get to the point where he was wholeheartedly devoted to the God of his fathers.

-And you know God gave Jacob a taste his own cheating deceiving medicine up at uncle Laban’s.
-I can’t help but chuckle a little every time I read Genesis 29:25, “So it came about in the morning that, behold, it was Leah!”
-He’d worked 7 years for the pretty sister, for Rachel, and he woke up on that first morning of his honeymoon and it was the homely sister, Leah, because Laban did a switch on him and she was veiled all through the wedding and then they went to bed in the dark.
+And God gave Jacob a taste his own cheating, deceiving medicine up at uncle Laban’s.
+I can’t help but chuckle a little every time I read Genesis 29:25, “So it came about in the morning that, behold, it was Leah!”.
+He’d worked 7 years for the pretty sister, Rachel, and he woke up on that first morning of his honeymoon and it was the homely sister, Leah, because Laban did a switch on him and she was veiled all through the wedding and then they went to bed in the dark.

 Years went by and he was in his 80s and he still didn’t have any of these promised descendants.
-And God took him outside at night and said, “Look at the heavens, look all those stars, so shall your descendants be.”
-It says, “He believed the Lord and the Lord reckoned it to him as righteousness.”
-This faith he had God reckoned to him as righteousness.
+And God took him outside at night and said, “Look at the heavens, look at all those stars, so shall your descendants be”.
+It says, “He believed the Lord and the Lord reckoned it to him as righteousness”.
+This faith he had, God reckoned to him as righteousness.
 That’s good news!
 Do you know what that means?
-It means Abraham wasn’t counted by God as righteous and His friend because he’d lived such a remarkable perfectly life and was flawless in his character and he’d earned it.
-The status of righteousness was rather a gift that God gave Abraham because he had this faith in whatever God said.
-And he would demonstrate that faith by doing by obedience to God.
-When he was 99 and God cracked him up saying Sarah is going to have a baby, when he saw God was serious, he believed Him.
+It means Abraham was not counted by God as His friend and righteous because he’d lived such a remarkable perfect life or was flawless in his character or by earning it.
+But that status of righteousness was rather a gift that God gave Abraham because he had faith in whatever God said.
+And he would demonstrate that faith by obedience to God.
+When he was 99 and God cracked him up, saying Sarah is going to have a baby, when he saw God was serious, he believed Him.
 He trusted God even when what was promised seemed impossible from a human perspective.
-He believed God is the Almighty, nothing is too difficult for Him and He will do everything He says.
+He believed God is the Almighty and that nothing is too difficult for Him and He will do everything He says.

-God said, “Abraham, I want you and all the males in your household to be circumcised as a sign of my covenant with you and your descendants.”
+God said, “Abraham, I want you and all the males in your household to be circumcised as a sign of my covenant with you and your descendants”.
 Yow!
-But he just did what God said.
+But he did what God said.

-Isaac learned to do the same.
-Jacob eventually as well (Heb 11:20-21).
+Isaac learned to do the same and eventually Jacob as well (Heb 11:20-21).
 He is a God whose favor is won by simple faith and obedience.
 And that’s a condition every one of us can meet today.

 – James WIlliams